-The minimum rate of interest charged by commercial Banks in India on their advances cannot be less than their base rate.
-This condition of minimum rate of interest is not applicable on following type of loans.
+The minimum rate of interest charged by commercial Banks in India on their advances cannot be less than their MCLR rate.
+This condition of a minimum rate of interest is not applicable to the following type of loans.

-- DIR loans where all the banks uniformly charge at 4% p.a, keeping in view of social objective.
+- DIR loans where all the banks uniformly charge at 4% p.a, keeping in view the social objective.